gyuilLim/youtube-scene-search-with-text/README.md

  Models : [CLIP](https://github.com/openai/CLIP), [BLIP-2](https://github.com/salesforce/LAVIS/tree/main/projects/blip2)

- So I recommend you to install the following command.
+ So I recommend you to install the following command, for setting an environment.